sharif-dev/IMasDB/README.md

 # IMasDB
-A movie app based on TMDB database
+A movie app using TMDB Rest Api's